Their backup may not be your backup.

 - If your email is all online at one provider, use a desktop email program to back it up.

-- If your photos are all online at a photo storage service, make sure to save copies before you upload.
+- If your photos are all online at a photo storage service, save copies before you upload.

-- If your music is all stored online, make sure to download copies.
+- If your music is all stored online, download copies.

-- If you maintain a web site or other online presence, make sure to back it up yourself, in addition to whatever your web host may or may not provide.
+- If you maintain a website or other online presence, back it up yourself besides whatever your web host may or may not provide.